gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-program-structure.md

 This will help you or anyone else working with your project maintain your project multiple class files in a practical and maintainable fashion, it is important to follow best practices such as separating declaration and definition, organizing code into namespaces, managing dependencies, adopting new language features like modules, maintaining a consistent coding style, and implementing unit tests.

 If you are working with someone elses C++ project, do your best to try and follow the code style they have used.
 It is usually reasonably easy to spot how the project is laid out.

+If you are developing a C++ program that will be compiled to run on different platforms like O